|

 Original Posting:

-Monitoring heart rate during exercise is tremendously helpful.
+Monitoring heart rate during (and after!) exercise is tremendously helpful.
 Measuring heart rate during your exercise sessions will guide you

 OVERVIEW OF HEART RATE MONITORS